VladimirKremnyov/team-workshop/Readme.md

 2) _show_history_ It should ask the user for the bank account number and show its history.

-3) _add_money_ It should ask the user for the amount and the bank account number.
+3) _deposit_money_ It should ask the user for the amount and the bank account number.

 4) _withdraw_money_ It should ask the user for the amount and the bank account number.